-Generally, most coffee tables are going to be around 16-18 inches (40-45 cm for the metric folk).
+Generally, most coffee tables will be around 16-18 inches (40-45 cm for the metric folk).
 If you are standing up, you’ll generally find they come in around your knee.
-If you’ve got a higher couch, remember that you’re going to want a coffee table that’s an inch or two higher than the standard size.
+If you’ve got a higher couch, remember that you want a coffee table an inch or two higher than the standard size.

 How High Should A Coffee Table Be?

-The general rule of thumb is that a coffee table should be around 1-2 inches lower than your existing couches.
-But it’s good to keep in mind when you’re considering your next coffee table purchase.
-Make sure you’re measuring from the ground to the top of your cushions, and most importantly, don’t forget to take a note of the information!
+The general rule is that a coffee table should be around 1-2 inches lower than your existing couches.
+But it’s good to remember when you’re considering your next coffee table purchase.
+Make sure you’re measuring from the ground to the top of your cushions, and most importantly, don’t forget to take note of the information!

-If you’re lucky enough to be starting from scratch, then keep these tips in mind but in reverse, should you come across your perfect coffee table before you find that perfect couch!
+If you’re lucky enough to start from scratch, keep these tips in mind, but reverse, should you come across your perfect coffee table before finding that perfect couch!